Miiroun/Archipelago-NewSuperMarioBrosWii/worlds/nsmbw/docs/en_NSMBW.md

 ## Items
-- Progression items
+- Progression / useful items
   - 17 World unlocks (are progressive, requires 2 to unlock whole world except world 9) e.g. World1 progressive, World2 progressive ...
   - 231 Star coins (so many star coins), used for buying hint movies, unlocking world 9 levels and bowser
+  - Power-up unlocks (star counted as a ability)
+  - Ability unlocks
+  - Level element unlocks
+  - Enemy unlocks (unique traps)
-  - The amount of in game time you have to complete a level.
+  - Time you have to complete a level.
 You select in the option how many times you divide the 500 mario seconds in.
-  - 6 Power-up unlocks (star counted as a move)
-  - Move unlocks (needs to be unlocked before can be used) (some of these are experimental and currently locked)
-    - button up/down/right/left
-    - run
-    - spin jump
-    - jump
-    - ground pound
-    - wall jump
-    - crouch
-    - yoshi
-    - carry
-    - swim
-    - p-switch
-    - !-switch
-    - ?-switch
-    - star
-    - climb ( pole, ladders, ledge and vines)
-    - door
-    - pipe
-    - Checkpoint
+  - Hits to defeat a boss
+  - Unlocking a secret exit
 - Filler items
   - Inventory fill (one of every powerup)
   - 1ups